 The Big Lunch

-At our Big Lunch this year, the children’s families were invited to join us, and to tie in with learning about their local environment, each class had also invited community groups including the local pre-school, local residents, Heritage Society, and Galmpton Gardening groups.
+At our Big Lunch, the children’s families were invited to join us, and to tie in with learning about their local environment, each class had also invited community groups including the local pre-school, local residents, Heritage Society, and Galmpton Gardening groups.

 Our gates opened at 12pm, to queues of parents, visitors and residents.
 The children helped prepare and make dishes to share, and their families brought picnics with them, so we kicked off by sharing a Big Lunch.